INNOQ Technology Lunch: iSAQB Advanced Level Prüfung

 Lisa Maria Moritz

-Lisa is Senior Consultant at INNOQ.
+Lisa worked as Senior Consultant at INNOQ until July 2023.
 Her main topics are web-architectures and programming in Java and JavaScript.
 She does frontend as well as backend-tasks.
 Besides programming and designing architectures, she does sketchnoting.
 Since June 2020 she creates sketchnotes for SoftwareArchitektur im Stream on a regular base.
 Occasionally she is in front of the camera as a guest or interviewer.

 Benjamin Wolf